Champions of Healthcare 2025

 Volunteer of the Year Award

 This award recognizes a primary health volunteer who has demonstrated excellence through: 1) patient advocacy; 2) innovative programs/services/systems; or 3) collaborative efforts.
+The primary health care volunteer must have volunteered for the health center for a minimum of two years.

 Legislator of the Year Award